Weasyl/weasyl/source/index.rst

    A list of submissions from the front page, respecting the current user's browsing settings.

    :query since: A UNIX epoch time.
-Only submissions posted after this time
+If specified, only submissions posted after
-      will be returned.
+      this time will be returned.

-   :query count: No more than this many submissions will be returned.
+   :query count: If specified, no more than this many submissions will be
+      returned.

    This will return at most 100 submissions.
 If *count* is more than 100, at most 100 submissions will be returned.
 It is possible to receive less than